savaged/SixNations/README.md

 SixNations, is designed as lean tooling for an Agile development team.

+It is designed to consume a RESTful data service but could be adapted to use something like Entity Framework.

 It is a work-in-progress but should compile after a "Restore NuGet Packages" and one must add a file in `Services` named `AuthTokenService.partial.cs` with the following contents: